Anne Arundel County, Maryland

 Anne Arundel County (/əˈrʌndəl/), also notated as AA or A.A.
 County, is located in the U.S. state of Maryland.
 As of the 2020 United States census, its population was 588,261, an increase of just under 10% since 2010.
 Its county seat is Annapolis, which is also the capital of the state.
 The county is named for Anne Arundell (c.
 1615/1616–1649), Lady Baltimore, a member of the Arundell family in Cornwall, England, and the wife of Cecilius Calvert, 2nd Baron Baltimore (1605–1675), founder and first lord proprietor of the colony Province of Maryland.
-The county is part of the Central Maryland region of the state.
-Anne Arundel County is included in the Washington–Baltimore–Arlington combined statistical area.
+The county is part of the Baltimore metropolitan area and the Washington–Baltimore–Arlington combined statistical area.

 History

 The county was named for Lady Anne Arundell (1615/1616–1649), the daughter of Thomas Arundell, 1st Baron Arundell of Wardour, members of the ancient family of Arundells in Cornwall, England.
 She married Cecilius Calvert, second Lord Baltimore (1605–1675), and the first lord proprietor of the colony, Province of Maryland, in an arranged marriage contract in 1627 or 1628.
-Modern spelling adds an 'e' to her first name of "Ann" and removes the second 'L' from the family name of "Arundell", but the old traditional spelling of her name is still used in the title of the local historical society, the Ann Arundell County Historical Society.
+Modern spelling adds an 'e' to her first name of "Ann" and removes the second 'l' from the family name of "Arundell", but the old traditional spelling of her name is still used in the title of the local historical society, the Ann Arrundell County Historical Society.

 Anne Arundel County was originally part of St. Mary's County, the province's first erected county in the southern portion of the Province of Maryland, which had first been established by arriving settlers in 1634.
 In 1650, the year after Lady Ann Arundell's death, the county separated from St. Mary's and "erected" into its own jurisdiction and became the third of the 23 Maryland counties.
 It was composed of the hundreds of Town Neck, Middle Neck, Broad Neck, South River, West River, and Herring Creek.
 Between 1654 and 1658, the county was known as "Providence" by many of its early settlers.

 On March 25, 1655, after the English Civil War, (1642–1651), in Europe, the Battle of the Severn, the first naval colonial battle ever fought in North America, was fought in Anne Arundel County on the Severn River between Puritan forces supporting the Commonwealth of England and forces loyal to Lord Proprietor Cecilius Calvert.
 The Commonwealth forces under Captain William Fuller were victorious.